-I am currently an Assistant Director in the Human Resource Directorate where my team oversees the development and review of MFA’s strategic human resource strategies.
+I am currently a Deputy Director in the Central Transformation and Development Unit where my team oversees the development and implementation of strategies to strengthen organisational culture in support of the Ministry’s transformation efforts.
 Prior to this I was the First Secretary (Admin & Consular) at the Singapore Embassy in Qatar, where I had a multifaceted portfolio, managing consular work, financial and procurement issues, vendor management and Protocol.

 All Foreign Service Officers (FSOs) have to go through a three-round selection process which consists of a series of tests which assess the candidate's language and analytical ability, a one-day assessment centre and a panel interview.